Prison Labor

 USA

-A US-based provider of food service, facility management services, and uniforms globally.
-Provides food and other logistical services to prisons and immigration detention facilities and uses forced prison labor.
+A US-based provider of food, facility management, and uniform services.
+It provides food and other services to prisons and immigration jails and uses prison labor.

-A US-based conglomerate holding company and investment firm.
+A US-based holding company and investment firm.
 Its subsidiary Shaw Industries uses prison labor.
-Other subsidiaries provide equipment, utilities, and uniforms to prisons and jails.
+Other subsidiaries provide equipment, utilities, and uniforms to prison and jail authorities.

 The world’s largest private prison company.
 It owns and operates prisons and jails, including immigration jails and “community corrections” centers, and uses forced prison labor.
 It also provides e-carceration technologies, transportation, and other services as part of the criminal punishment system.

-A US-based vehicle manufacturer that provides commercial and specialized vehicles to US law enforcement and immigration authorities and to Israeli occupation authorities
+A US-based vehicle manufacturer that provides commercial and specialized vehicles to Israeli occupation authorities and US police and immigration agencies.

 The world’s second-largest private prison company.
 It owns and operates prisons and jails, including immigration jails and “community corrections” centers, and uses forced prison labor.
 It also provides e-carceration technologies, transportation, and other services as part of the criminal punishment system.